 Orangemen corroborate Behind Closed Doors

-Much to their own frustartion, Orange defenders have struggled to refute the explosive detail pertaining to the Royal Arch Purple ritual contained within Behind Closed Doors written by the founder of this website W.P.
+Much to their own frustration, Orange defenders have struggled to refute the explosive detail pertaining to the Royal Arch Purple ritual contained within Behind Closed Doors written by the founder of this website W.P.
 Malcomson.
-Despite their best efforts, the information has remained steadfast and unshakable.
+Despite their best efforts to discredit it, the information has remained solid, steadfast and unshakable.
 That is because the content is factual and has been furnished, checked and corroborated by various members, ex-members, lecturers, former-lecturers and office bearers.
-All the Orange advocates can do is resort to ad hominem or lament about the fact that their beloved secrets are now out in the public domain.
-They have been unable to highlight any legitimate factual errors in the exposure.
+All that is left for the Orange advocates to do is resort to ad hominem or lament about the fact that their onece-hidden secrets are now out in the public domain for all to observe.
+They are yet to discover any legitimate factual errors in Behind Closed Doors.

 We have had widespread antidotal testimonies throughout the British Commonwealth of members admitting that the detail included in this explosive book is acurate, fair and authentic.
 The biggest direct complain from current members is that the author dared to brake his blood-oaths.